ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 31. Set contact us form for email where subtitle and message can be sent to my address <- 1/10/2024
 32. Fixed email filtering so that all the messages from my site are filtered out of my own inbox (so that my inbox is not filled with those test messages!) <- 1/10/2024
 33. Made input fields required across all forms (e.g. sending message, logging in, etc.)<- 1/10/2024
+34. Set password to be hidden instead of in plaintext <- 2/10/2024
+35. Set email to field to require input of type email <- 2/10/2024
+36. Allow users to view their password <- WE ARE HERE
-34. Investigate why only parts of hidden .env file work <- WE ARE HERE
+35. Investigate why only parts of hidden .env file work <- WE ARE HERE